nginxinc/nginx-basics-workshops/labs/lab2/readme.md

     **Uh oh - what happened?**  Did you figure out the error?
 You can't actually have 2 default servers in NGINX - that makes sense, right ?

-1. Go back and edit line #7 with the `listen` parameter in www2.example.com.conf, and remove the `default_server` parameter, save the file again.
+1. Go back and edit the line with `listen` parameter in www2.example.com.conf, and remove the `default_server` parameter, save the file again.

 1. Now the `nginx -t` should be successful, so go ahead a reload NGINX by running `nginx -s reload` command within the container.